Technical Equipment Information

 Your computer must be reliable.
 Either a PC or a Mac will work well.
 If you have an older computer, or if your computer is experiencing operating problems and you cannot have it repaired to a reliable level of operability, we strongly encourage you to purchase a new computer.
 Also, with a new computer, we recommend that you purchase a warranty for the duration of your academic program; and one which will provide either immediate technical assistance or a replacement computer while yours is being repaired.

-You will also need a headset (computers headphones with attached microphone).
-In many of our online courses, you will view videos or presentation online, and headphones are a convenient way to listen.
+You will also probably want to acquire a headset (computers headphones with attached microphone).
+In many of our online courses, you will view videos or presentation online, and headphones are the optimal way to listen.
 Many of our courses also have synchronous, virtual classroom sessions in which you will interact with your instructor and classmates in real time.
 A computer headset with attached microphone is the best way to do this.
 Even the most inexpensive set will be sufficient and you can get them at almost any electronics store or electronics department or online retailer.

-Beginning Fall 2011, all enrolled students are eligible for free Microsoft products!
+All enrolled ECU students are eligible for free Microsoft products!
 Products can be instantly downloaded or CD/DVD media can be ordered (students pay shipping).
 For more information: https://www.ecu.edu/cs-itcs/officeDistribution/index.cfm

 As a student you will have an ECU email account.
 All official communication with your instructor will be performed using your ECU email account.
 You will be required to learn how to use the ECU email system.
 For more information on ECU student email: http://www.ecu.edu/cs-itcs/email/outlooklive.cfm

-You should have both Internet Explorer (IE) and Mozilla Firefox as browsers on your computer.
-At times, when the university updates certain DE tools such as Blackboard or Centra, there might initially be an issue with the new version of the application working with one or the other of the browsers.
-It's a good idea to have both, so that if one doesn't work, you can switch to the other.
-For Mac users, you should have both Safari and Firefox.
+You should have multiple browsers installed on your computer.
+At times, when university web-based DE tools such as Blackboard or Saba Meeting roll out updates, or when a browser applies a new security setting, there might initially be an issue of one of these web-based applications working with one or the other of the browsers.
+It's a good idea to have several browsers, so that if one doesn't work, you can switch to the other.
+PC users should have Internet Explorer (IE), Firefox, and Chrome.
+Mac users should have Safari, Firefox, and Chrome.

 Additional Information on Technology at ECU